xyield/xrpl-encoder/README.md

 5. Exit
 ```
 For both the File Input and Batch Processing options, you don't need to prepend your input with `process/`.
 The tool automatically checks within this directory.

 For instance, if you have a file named example.json in the `process/` directory,
 you should enter `example.json` when prompted.

-Or if you have a folder with the path `process/examples/`, you should enter `examples`.
+If you have a folder with the path `process/examples/`, you should enter `examples`.
+If you just want to process all files within the root of the `process/` directory, provide no argument.

 ### Command Line Flags